Showing posts sorted by date for query kadash. Sort by relevance Show all posts

 Welcome all (who carry a pencil and paper)

-I honestly didn't expect to be posting again so soon after the first article but, this is an enthralling adventure alright.
-Ignore how it looks and the player is rewarded with something rather unexpected and most enjoyable.
+I honestly didn't expect to be posting again so soon after the first article, but this is an enthralling adventure.
+Ignore how it looks, and you are rewarded with something rather enjoyable.
 Hang on, didn't you read the feature that I wrote?
 Sheesh, shame on you.
-Click that link above and I'll wait here until you come back.
+Click that link.
+I shall wait here until you come back.

-Okay, you're back, so let's continue with part two of my progress within the fortress of pain.
-Yep, that's what I'm calling it for now.
-Don't get me wrong, this is just what I needed to dig my teeth into.
-It's everything I love; effortless gaming and fantastic freedom to roam.
-Plus there's usually something menacing to contend with amongst a myriad of silly traps!
+Okay, you're back!
+So let's continue with part two of my progress within the fortress of pain.
+Yep, that's what I'm calling it.
+Don't get me wrong, this is what I needed to dig my teeth into: effortless adventuring with freedom to roam.
+There is always something menacing to contend with amongst a myriad of traps!

-In fact, traps are a big part of this game with most rooms having something to ruffle your feathers...
+Traps are a big part of this game, with most rooms having something to ruffle your feathers...

 Temptation is high, dare we grab the scroll and that powerful sword?

-Another trap is triggered - eight beasts appear and arrows are hurtling towards you.
-RUN!!
+Another trap is triggered - eight beasts appear, and arrows are hurtling towards you!!

 Puzzling puzzles?

-Many rooms have a basic puzzle element to them and, being of ultra-low intelligence, I like my puzzles uncomplicated!
+Many rooms have a puzzle element, and, being of ultra-low intelligence, I like my puzzles uncomplicated!
 Well, good for me then because I've yet to stumble upon anything overly taxing on my old brain cells.
 In fact, the hardest part of the game is usually sussing out a route through a maze of irritatingly invisible walls.

-Walls are oddly a big part of this game and the blue ones can be destroyed - which is sometimes a good idea.
-Especially to clear the way for a quick escape!
-But you may wish to be cautious and leave enough room just for yourself rather than the chasing monster?
+Walls are oddly a big part of this game, which is a weird thing to say, right?
+Well, the blue walls can be destroyed with your weapons, which is sometimes a good idea.
+Especially to clear the way, ready for a quick escape!
+But you may wish to be cautious and leave only enough room for yourself, rather than for the BIG chasing monster.
 Be careful and think before making a move - don't let the puzzle trigger a separate trap!

-Here are three rooms with typical "puzzles" that you will come across often...
+Here are three rooms with typical "puzzles" you will often encounter...

-This room is odd, there is an invisible wall surrounding the symbol.
+This room is odd; an invisible wall surrounds the symbol.
 So how are you gonna collect that?

 Why not fully blast away the blue walls before attempting to pass that sharp-looking object?

 Freedom to roam within such a whacky dungeon of horrors is proving silly yet ever so entertaining.
-However, it was not long into the first game I realised that I needed the power of prediction because of the dreaded cursed items.
-These are relatively plentiful but there's no way of knowing if an item is cursed or not beforehand.
-So, it's always a gamble!
+It wasn't long into the game that I realised that I needed the power of prediction because of the dreaded cursed items.
+These are relatively plentiful, but there's no way of knowing if an item is cursed or not.

-Being cursed will affect your performance in terms of xp, armour and potential damage.
-This can be cured but only by collecting symbols or scrolls.
-These work a treat but there isn't nearly enough of them for the gamblers aimlessly wandering the dungeon hoping for the best.
-A good adventurer brings a sword, and he makes many notes.
+Being cursed will affect your performance in terms of XP, armour, and potential damage.
+This can be cured, but only by collecting symbols or scrolls.
+These work a treat, but there isn't nearly enough of them for the gamblers aimlessly wandering the dungeon.
+A good adventurer brings a sword and makes many notes.

-I hope you are carrying a strong weapon when entering this room?
+I hope you are carrying a strong weapon as you enter this room.
 You'll need it!

-It's party time down in the fortress so let's all get together and be merry.
-What a battle - use magic!
+It's party time down in the fortress, so let's all get together and be merry.

 The CryptO'pinion?

-Stumbling through the Sword Of Kadash after another week has proved itself fruitful.
-There are many crude, yet fascinating rooms to explore and my (albeit unfinished) map has opened it up somewhat.
-However, mapping might be good for my personal pleasure but it isn't essential.
-What is, is making notes and jotting down the location of cursed items as it's the only way to make progress in later attempts.
+Stumbling through the Sword of Kadash has proved itself fruitful.
+There are many crude, yet fascinating rooms to explore, and mapping has opened them up somewhat.
+However, mapping might be good for my personal pleasure, but it isn't essential.
+What is: making notes and jotting down the locations of cursed items, as it's the only way to make progress.
 Yes, you will replay it repeatedly to push yourself further each time.

-That actually means hours of potential gameplay which, when you think about it, is massive value for money for anyone back in the mid-80s.
+That actually means hours of gameplay, which, when you think about it, is massive value for money for anyone back in the mid-80s.
 However, do you have that free time today?
-Possibly not, so I hope my agonising and time-consuming mapping will soon be of use to y'all.
+Well, I hope my agonising and time-consuming mapping will soon be of use to y'all.
 Are there any players?
 Hmm, why not comment and let me know...

 With that in mind, here is the updated version of my map with all the cursed items identified.
-(I've also noted decent weapons and any cruel traps/puzzles - but not everything as I didn't want too many spoilers).
-Remember, this image is a thumbnail so click it to download the high-res version.
-I hope you have enjoyed reading part two?
+(I've also noted weapons and any traps/puzzles - but not everything, as I didn't want too many spoilers).
+Remember, this image is a thumbnail, so click it to download the high-res version.
+I hope you have enjoyed part two.

 For now, relax and be content knowing that part three will soon be in the works...